nskybytskyi/nskybytskyi.github.io/education.md

     - second place at city math olympiad for 8th grade;

       <small>Yeah, I wrote the olympiad for two different grades.
 Such practice is somewhat unusual, but not prohibited.
-In my case it was even strategically advantageous: to get into the selection round of Kyiv team for the national olympiad one had to get either first place at 7th grade or at least second place at 8th grade.
+In my case it was even strategically advantageous: to get into the selection round of Kyiv team for the national olympiad one had to get either first place in 7th grade or at least second place in 8th grade.
 It turns out that the latter is sometimes easier.
 By using this loophole in the regulations, I became one of something like five all-time youngest students who entered the selection round.</small>

 - 2012:

-    -first place at city math olympiad;
+    - first place at city math olympiad;

 - 2013: